 KEY POINT.
-The instructions to Form 5578 state: "Every organization that claims exemption from federal income tax under Section 501(c)(3) of the Internal Revenue Code and that operates, supervises, or controls a private school(s) must file a certificate of racial nondiscrimination.
-If an organization is required to file Form 990...either as a separate return or as part of a group return, the certification must be made on Schedule E (Form 990 or 990-EZ) rather than on this form."
+The instructions to Form 5578 state: "Every organization that claims exemption from federal income tax under section 501(c)(3) of the Internal Revenue Code and that operates, supervises, or controls a private school(s) must file a certification of racial nondiscrimination.
+If an organization is required to file Form 990, either as a separate return or as part of a group return, the certification must be made on Schedule E (Form 990 or 990-EZ) rather than on this form

-Form 5578 is easy to complete.
-A church official simply identifies the church and the school and certifies that the school has "satisfied the applicable requirements of Sections 4.01 through 4.05 of Revenue Procedure 75-50."
+While Form 5578 is easy to complete, it is an attestation that the school is compliant with federal nondiscrimination requirements operationally and meets publication requirements.
+A church official identifies the church and the school and certifies that the school has "satisfied the applicable requirements of Sections 4.01 through 4.05 of Revenue Procedure 75-50."

 This reference is to the following requirements:

-- The school has a statement in its charter, bylaws, or other governing instrument, or in a resolution of its governing body, that it has a racially nondiscriminatory policy toward students. - The school has a statement of its racially nondiscriminatory policy toward students in all its brochures and catalogs dealing with student admissions, programs, and scholarships. - 3.
-The church makes its racially nondiscriminatory policy known to all segments of the general community served by the school through the publication of a notice of its racially nondiscriminatory policy at least annually in a newspaper of general circulation, through utilization of broadcast media, or by displaying a notice on its primary publicly accessible Internet home page at all times during its taxable year (excluding temporary outages due to website maintenance or technical problems) in a manner reasonably expected to be noticed by visitors to the home page.
+- The school has a statement in its charter, bylaws, or other governing instrument, or in a resolution of its governing body, that it has a racially nondiscriminatory policy toward students. - 2.
+The school has a statement of its racially nondiscriminatory policy toward students in all its brochures and catalogs dealing with student admissions, programs, and scholarships. - 3.
+The school makes its racially nondiscriminatory policy known to all segments of the general community served by the school through the publication of a notice of its racially nondiscriminatory policy at least annually in: a newspaper of general circulation; through utilization of the broadcast media; or by displaying a notice of its racially nondiscriminatory policy on its primary publicly accessible Internet homepage at all times during its taxable year (excluding temporary outages due to website maintenance or technical problems) in a manner reasonably expected to be noticed by visitors to the homepage.